Current Market Conditions

 Fruits & Citrus

-Blackberries and Raspberries: Both steady this week.
+Blackberries and Raspberries: Both in better supply this week.

-Cantaloupes: Small increase this week
+Cantaloupes: Small increase this week.

 Grapes: Prices are down and quality is much improved as new crop has begun.